theaholtlund/analyse-garmin-strava/README.md

 python strava_garmin_sync.py
 ```

-Dashboard for running from Garmin Connect:
+Dashboard for running metrics from Garmin Connect:
 Running this script will display a dashboard with various metrics related to running activities, distances and statistics for the current year so far.

 ```bash